List of Macross characters: Guld Goa Bowman

 A Zentradi/human hybrid, Guld grew up with his two friends Myung and Isamu on the rural planet of Eden.
 He shared a fascination for flying with Isamu, and the two managed to build a man powered flying machine together.
 Another thing he shared with Isamu was his love for Myung.
 One day Guld walked in on Isamu and Myung sharing a tender moment.
 His Zentradi warlike tendencies explode with jealous rage and he attacks his two former friends.
-As a result, Guld knocks out Isamu and attacks Myung.
-The trio broke up, Myung and Isamu leaving Eden.
+As a result, Guld knocked out Isamu and sexually assaulted Myung.
+The trio broke up, with Myung and Isamu leaving Eden.
 Alone on Eden, Guld's psyche managed to suppress the memories of his assault, convincing him that he was protecting Myung from Isamu's unwanted advances.

 Years later, he became an employee for General Galaxy, both as a designer of variable fighters and a test pilot.
 His pet project, the controversial mind controlled YF-21, became General Galaxy's entry in the Project Super Nova competition.
 Much to his distaste, the test pilot for Shinsei Industries' YF-19, is none other than his old rival Isamu.
 The competition between the two, flamed by their old rivalries, becomes a bitter one.
 Things get even more complicated when Myung shows up in Eden as well, now the producer for the popular AI singer Sharon Apple who is on tour.
 In an early test flight of the YF-21, Guld fantasizes about forcing Isamu's VF-11 Thunderbolt to crash (having been rescued from a certainly fatal crash by Isamu's quick thinking himself moments earlier).
 The YF-21's control system interprets this as a command and pushes down hard on Isamu's fighter, forcing it to crash, which Isamu survives with only superficial injuries.
 Guld, determined to win, even manages to sabotage one of the tests in his favour by swapping live ammunition into Isamu's gun pod, which he later uses to fire into the YF-19 and nearly kills Isamu (he had been originally intending for the ammunition to be used by Isamu against him, to make it look as though Isamu had plotted to murder him).